tattvas

 • Akasha (spirit), symbolized by a black or indigo EGG, representing the womb from which all things spring

-Each subelement has its own shape, colors, and qualities as well.
+Each subelement has its own shape, colours, and qualities as well.
 For example, the Vayu of Prithvi—air as a subelement of earth—is represented by a blue circle inside a yellow square.
 Earth alone is dense, but earth/air has movement and volatility.

 The tattvas were introduced to Western esotericism primarily through the Theosophical Society.
 The Theosophists added two tattvas, Adi and Anupadaka, so that there would be seven, to correspond with the seven primary chakras.
 Possibly the first mention of the tattvas in Western literature appears in Edward Bulwer-Lytton’s esoteric novel, Zanoni (1842).
 The Hermetic Order of the Golden Dawn adopted the tattvas from Theosophy but eliminated the two that had been added.